-There were no transactions with directors in the year (2021: £178,000 were paid to Adcel Limited and Innu Limited, companies wholly controlled by P Negus, in respect of fees for the provision of consultancy services (note 4).
+£5,000 was paid in the year to Adcel Limited, a company wholly controlled by P Negus, in respect of fees for the provision of consultancy services (note 4).
+There were no transactions with directors in 2022.

 27 Related party transactions continued